 Comfortable, sustainable threads made in Australia using eco-friendly materials and dyes, What’s not to like?
 The Vege Threads range includes a hemp jersey and various tees, shorts, pants and singlets in neutrals and block colours.

 Make more than one statement with activewear from Solomon Street.
 The label creates leggings and crop tops with bright, fun floral and fruit patterns using hemp cotton.
-The range is made in Australia using a blend of 53 per cent hemp, 42 per cent organic cotton and 5 per cent elastane.
+The range is ethically made in Bangladesh (in a WRAP-certified factory) using a blend of 53 per cent hemp, 42 per cent organic cotton and 5 per cent elastane.
 The result is soft, sustainable activewear that’s good for you and the planet.